-Double denim often gets a bad rap, which is unfair.
-On the face of it, it’s an easy look given that it simply involves combining two garments both made from the famously durable fabric.
+Double denim often gets a bad rap.
+On the face of it, it’s an easy look – given that it simply involves combining two garments both made from the famously durable fabric.
 But don’t pay attention to the details and things can quickly go south.

-Unlike other fabrics such as cotton and wool, denim (particularly indigo denim) is often too bold when worn together and can make the wearer appear as though they’re trying hard.
-On the flipside, when done well double denim can channel the kind of effortless American cool usually reserved for mid-century movie stars.
+Unlike other go-to materials such as cotton and wool, denim (particularly dark, indigo denim) is often too bold when worn together and can make the wearer appear as though they’re trying hard.
+But when done well double denim can channel the kind of effortless American cool usually reserved for mid-century movie stars.

 How to achieve the latter, then?
-From styling tips to go-to outfits, here’s everything you need to ensure you don’t go the same way as Justin Timberlake.
+From styling tips to go-to outfits, here’s everything you need to ensure you end up on the right side of stylish.

 Which style of denim garment you choose and how you wear will result in dramatically different looks.
-However, where things won’t change is down below.
+But where things won’t change is down below.
 Unless you manage to find a pair of denim trousers or chinos (which we don’t advise), you’re going to be wearing jeans.
-That means the classic five-pocket design beloved by everyone from hipsters to Jeremy Clarkson.
+That means the classic five-pocket design beloved by everyone from hipsters to suburban dads.

-What you can do though is mix up the cut.
-For something relaxed and laid back, a pair of regular or wide-fit jeans offer both comfort and a more casual look, whereas slimmer fits produce a streamlined, slightly sharper feel.
+However, what you can do is mix up how your jeans fit.
+For something relaxed and laid back, a pair of regular- or wide-cut jeans offers both comfort and a more casual aesthetic, whereas slimmer cuts produce a streamlined, slightly dressier feel.

-It’s up top where things get interesting as there are a few options in this regard.
+It’s up top where things get interesting as there are a few options available to you.
 There’s the jean jacket, a classic piece of Americana that looks as cool now as it did back in the gold rush era where it first originated.
 Featuring two chest pockets, front darts and a short, cropped fit, it’s perfect for transitional weather and adds a rugged edge to most outfits.

 Then there’s denim shirts, which come in many shapes and sizes.
 Continuing the American theme, the western-style shirt boasts front and back yokes and twin buttoned chest pockets for an equally rugged feel.
 If you want something slightly smarter, try a denim work shirt, which features simple squared pockets and a slightly boxy fit.

-There’s no doubt about it, double denim can be tricky to pull off.
-Which is mostly down to the fact that two garments cut from the same fabric can look bold and a bit matchy-matchy.
-It doesn’t help that it comes with plenty of negative connotations, from the aforementioned Justin Timberlake (and Britney) taking double denim too literally in the early 2000s, to the trope of the ‘Canadian tuxedo’.
+The reason double denim can be so difficult to get right is down to the fact that two garments cut from the same fabric can look a bit matchy-matchy.
+It doesn’t help that it comes with plenty of negative connotations, from Justin Timberlake and Britney taking double denim too literally in the early 2000s, to the tired trope of the ‘Canadian tuxedo’.

 The denim itself

 Traditionally then, denim is coarse and takes a while to break in.
 Raw denim, as it’s known, is the fabric as it was the day it left the mill: unwashed, freshly dyed and ready to be worn to death.
-Raw denim takes on its own unique character with repeated wear, so if you’re looking for a crisp pair of jeans that will fade and mould to your body with time, this is the kind of denim to go for.
+It will take on its own unique character with repeated wear, so if you’re looking for a crisp pair of jeans that will fade and mould to your body with time, this is the kind of denim to go for.

 Raw denim jackets and shirts offer the same appeal, but the fabric tends to feel stiff and uncomfortable (until broken in), so if you’re impatient or prioritise comfort it would be best to look elsewhere.

 Washed denim is easy to spot.
-It’ll be lighter in tone than raw denim, varying from mid and dark blue all the way to pale blue and near-white.
+It’ll be lighter in tone than raw denim, varying from mid and dark blue all the way to pale blue and near white.
 Aside from skipping the often painful process of wearing in denim, the washed variety is far more comfortable straight off the bat.
-Soft yet still durable, washed denim is perfect for those who don’t care about making jeans or a shirt ‘your own’.
+Soft yet still durable, washed denim is ideal for those who don’t care about making their jeans or shirt ‘their own’.